DiscountingCashFlows/readthedocs/docs/source/functions.rst

  * ``settings`` - Has 2 options: 'chartHidden' or left blank.

-  * 'chartHidden' is for hiding values from being displayed in the chart.
+  #. 'chartHidden' is for hiding values from being displayed in the chart.
 This is useful when we need to forecast rates and ratios, that are too small to be displayed on the chart.

-  * Leave blank if you want to display the forecasted list to the chart.
+  #.
+Leave blank if you want to display the forecasted list to the chart.

+The function returns the list with any user edits.
+For example, if we forecast array [1, 2, 3, 4] and the user changes value number 2 to 5, then the function will return array [1, 5, 3, 4].

 Example:

 .. code-block:: javascript

- // TODO...
+ // Fill the chart with the revenues in the last 10 years of income statements, formatted to millions fillHistoricUsingReport(income.slice(0,10), 'revenue', 'M');

+ // We will build a revenue forecast based on the last annual revenue reported in the income statement
+ // We also need to convert the value to millions toM(), because the forecast function does not support number formatting var lastRevenue = toM(income[0].revenue);

+ // To make a forecast example, we will assume the revenue grows 5% each year for 3 years var forecastedRevenue = [lastRevenue * 1.05,
+                          lastRevenue * Math.pow(1.05, 2),
+                          lastRevenue * Math.pow(1.05, 3)];
+ var forecastedRevenue = forecast(forecastedRevenue, 'revenue');

 ``renderChart()`` function:
 ***************************